 Ringness, T. A. (1967).
 Identification patterns, motivation, and school achievement of bright junior high school boys.
 Journal of Educational Psychology, 59(2), 93- 102.

 Ritchie, A. C., Bernard, J. M., & Shemer, B. E. (1982).
 A comparison of academically talented children and academically average children on interpersonal sensitivity.
 Gifted Child Quarterly, 26(3), 105-109.

 Scholwinski, E., & Reynolds, C. R. (1985).
 Dimensions of anxiety among high IQ children.
 Gifted Child Quarterly, 29(3), 125-130.

 Tomlinson-Keasey, C., & Smith-Winberry, C. (1983).
 Educational strategies and personality outcomes of gifted and nongifted college students.
 Gifted Child Quarterly, 27(1), 35-41.

 Wrenn, C. G., Ferguson, L. W, & Kennedy, J. L. (1962).
 Intelligence level and personality.
 Journal of Social Psychology, 7, 301-308.

-Permission Statement Reprinted by permission of the publisher from Van Tassel-Baska, J. and Olszewski-Kubilius, P., eds., Patterns of Influence on Gifted Learners, (New York: Teachers College Press, (c) 1989 by Teachers College, Columbia University.
+Reprinted by permission of the publisher from Van Tassel-Baska, J. and Olszewski-Kubilius, P., eds., Patterns of Influence on Gifted Learners, (New York: Teachers College Press, (c) 1989 by Teachers College, Columbia University.
 All rights reserved.), pp. 125-145.
-To order copies, please contact http://www.teacherscollegepress.com.
+To order copies, please contact https://www.tcpress.com/.